story645/cs102/README.md

 | 30% | Final |

 ### Recitation Grading ###
-Each recitation activity has multiple individual problems, each of which is graded invididually using the following rubric:
+Each recitation activity has multiple individual problems, each of which is graded using the following rubric:

 | Score | Competency | Criteria |
 |-------| -----------|---------|